ElPiloto/sidekick.nvim/README.md

   2. Interface to allow other tag definition backends (e.g. LSP or ctags)
 - [ ] After jumping to definition, scroll screen upwards (add config option to control this).
 - [ ] Document highlight groups so that colorschemes can explicitly support them.
+- [ ] Learn how to make tests for your plugin and test your code, guy.

+### BUGS

+- [ ] Outline is incomplete: functions are missing - may be a max line issue.
+- [ ] Outline is cut off for first entry.
+- [ ] Window contains parts of multiple outlines when switching windows (clear sidekick buffer).

 ### Roadmap